-The aim of the Contingency Plan and DRP is to establish the role, responsibilities and procedures needed in a real-world DR scenario.
-This plan will typically define 5 key specifications:
+The aim of the emergency mode operation plan and disaster recovery plan is to establish the role, responsibilities, and procedures needed in a real-world disaster recovery scenario.
+Disaster recovery planning will typically define 5 key specifications.

 The Data Backup Plan

-The DRP is a detailed set of processes and procedures which defines how a healthcare organization and the business associate responsible for IT services will respond to a disaster scenario.
-A DRP will typically aim to answer:
+The HIPAA disaster recovery plan is a detailed set of processes and procedures that defines how a healthcare organization and the business associate responsible for IT services will respond to a disaster scenario.
+A HIPAA disaster recovery plan will typically aim to answer:

-- What is a Disaster Recovery Scenario? – A typical disaster scenario will be when access to ePHI data and systems is severely interrupted for some reason, such as technical outage, human error, terrorism, or a natural disaster.
+- What Is a Disaster Recovery Scenario? – A typical disaster scenario will be when access to electronic protected health information (ePHI) data and systems is severely interrupted for some reason, such as a technical outage, human error, terrorism, or a natural disaster.
 A good example to consider: what would happen if your production data center were destroyed?
 How would the healthcare provider continue to operate, and how would the managed service provider (MSP) recover from such a disaster?
-Under HIPAA requirements, the MSP must empower the healthcare organization with the ability to failover production services to a secondary disparate location, restore critical IT systems and services, and restore the ePHI data to a specific point in time prior to the disaster.
+Under HIPAA requirements, the MSP must empower the healthcare organization with the ability to failover production services to a secondary disparate location, restore critical IT systems and services, and restore the electronic protected health information to a specific point in time prior to the disaster.

-- When to Declare a Disaster Scenario – The healthcare organization and the IT service provider will have a business agreement which will stipulate when to declare a disaster.
-This could be from a certain timeframe since a system outage began, or the DRP might be invoked by approved personnel, usually a senior manager or executive.
-In most managed service companies, invoking DR is a manual process which must follow a strict authorization procedure.
+- When to Declare a Disaster Scenario – The healthcare organization and the IT service provider will have a business agreement that will stipulate when to declare a disaster.
+This could be from a certain timeframe since a system outage began, or the HIPAA disaster recovery plan might be invoked by approved personnel, usually a senior manager or executive.
+In most managed service companies, invoking DR is a manual process that must follow a strict authorization procedure.

-- How to Invoke Disaster Recovery – Healthcare personnel must be aware of how to invoke DR. For example, phoning the IT Provider and providing a pre-agreed security key to approve DR activation.
+- How to Invoke Disaster Recovery – Healthcare personnel must be aware of how to invoke the HIPAA disaster recovery plan.
+For example, phoning the IT Provider and providing a pre-agreed security key to approve HIPAA disaster recovery plan activation.
 The MSP must also have a strategy of how to escalate to on-call technical experts or stakeholders.
 This is usually done through a DR Lead who is responsible for communications channels.
 This process may also involve moving technical personnel to a remote command center if the hosting site has been compromised.

-- Who to Contact and How Communication Flows During a DR Scenario – Modern MSPs have automated monitoring systems which automatically notify DR personnel; however, the names and contact numbers of key persons must be published within the DRP.
-Each personnel must know who they report too, and how communication flows in a DR scenario.
+- Who to Contact and How Communication Flows During a DR Scenario – Modern MSPs have automated monitoring systems that automatically notify DR personnel; however, the names and contact numbers of key persons must be published within the HIPAA disaster recovery plan.
+Each personnel must know who they report too, and how communication flows in a disaster recovery scenario.
 This is usually done via a call tree.

-- Define Recovery Time Objectives – The DRP will state the contracted RTO objectives.
+- Define Recovery Time Objectives – The HIPAA disaster recovery plan will state the contracted RTO objectives.
 This refers to how long the healthcare organization can operate without critical IT systems and the time allowed for the MSP to be able to set up new IT infrastructure in a secondary location.
-This may be set to 24 hours, meaning the MSP has 24 hours to get the servers and infrastructure running in DR. With today’s modern cloud failover technologies, the RTO can be as low as near-zero.
+This may be set to 24 hours, meaning the MSP has 24 hours to get the servers and infrastructure running in DR. With today’s modern cloud failover technologies, the RTO can be as low as near zero.

-- Define Recovery Point Objectives – The DRP will state the contracted RPO objectives, which show what point in the processing cycle an organization can recover to, or what point in time data can be restored to.
+- Define Recovery Point Objectives – The HIPAA disaster recovery plan will state the contracted RPO objectives, which show what point in the processing cycle an organization can recover to, or what point in time data can be restored to.
 For example, an RPO of 15 minutes means the data cannot be more than 15 minutes old.

-An emergency mode operation plan must also be pre-defined and practiced, ensuring DR processes are achievable while keeping ePHI secure.
+An emergency mode operation plan must also be pre-defined and practiced, ensuring HIPAA disaster recovery plan processes are achievable while keeping electronic protected health information secure.

 - How to Keep the Business Running in the Event of a Disaster – This will define what critical IT infrastructure is needed to keep the healthcare organization operating.
 Source machines requiring restoration to the cloud during a DR scenario will be identified (meaning any server containing ePHI).
-Priority must be allocated to HIPAA compliant servers and systems which are business critical, such as Active Directory services, database systems, networking hardware, and backend storage with ePHI data.
+Priority must be allocated to HIPAA-compliant servers and systems that are business critical, such as Active Directory services, database systems, networking hardware, and backend storage with ePHI data.

 - Define What the Recovery Process is and Create a Definition of Required Activities – This will be a step-by-step process from the MSP outlining how they are going to restore services to ensure minimal disruption in line with RPO and RTO specifications, sometimes referred to as service blueprints.
 If the system is automated, it will form a recovery plan run book of how to bring the systems back online and in what order.
 HIPAA compliance rules stipulate that only authorized users can perform these processes and require that all ePHI data is protected.